-- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will meet a mutually agreed upon target for improvement in quality for the disparities intervention target population based on the mutually agreed-upon health disparities intervention proposal.
+- 1.03.1 Achieving disparities reduction in care is critical for delivery of individualized, equitable care and promotion of health equity. - 1.03.2 The Contractor will meet demonstrate a mutually agreed upon target meaningful for improvement in quality for the disparities intervention target population reduce an identified disparity based on the mutually agreed-upon health disparities reduction intervention proposal.
 The Contractor must report progress through submission of specified progress reports.
-Covered California will assess the Contractor's performance based on the submitted HEDIS measures sample per Article 1, Section 1.02, specified progress reports and intervention results.
+Covered California will assess the Contractor's reduction in their intervention disparity performance based on the submitted HEDIS measures sample per Article 1, Section 1.02, specified progress reports and intervention results.